-~ r Inits
+ζ Inits

 a.
-Social sciences (selected from two or more fields) (State requirements in U. S. history, federal, state and local government apply) 9
+Social sciences (selected from two or more fields) 9

+(State requirements in U. S. history, federal, state and local government apply)

-Natural sciences (including two semesters of laboratory science) At least one course must be selected from a physical science and one from a biological science.
+b.
+Natural sciences (including two semesters of laboratory science)

+At least one course must be selected from a physical science and one from a biological science.
 Laboratory credit may be earned in the field of physical or biological science or in a combination of both.

 c.
 Literature, philosophy or the arts 6

 (Of the six units required in these areas, three units must be in

 the areas of literature or philosophy.)

-$^{\mathrm{d}}$ Physical education activities 2
+d.
+Physical education activities 2

-Health education and safety
+e.
+Health education and safety 2

-f. .
-English composition 3
+f.
+English composition .
+3

 g.
-Speech 3
+English composition Speech .
+3

-h. .
+h.
 Psychology, general 3

 i.
-Electives 8
+Electives .
+8

-(These electives may be distributed in whole or in part among
+Electives (These electives may be distributed in whole or in part among

-the foregoing areas or they may include one or more courses in

 (These electives may be distributed in whole or in part among the foregoing areas, or they may include one or more courses in family life education and mathematics.
-The student may elect not over six semester units of this requirements in courses in foreign language.
+The student may elect not over six semester units of this requirement in courses in foreign language.
 Any additional units in foreign language are accepted as elective credit outside the general education requirements.)